bem/bem-xjst/README.md

 node run.js
 ```

-Benchmarks could be run in `--compare` mode to verify abscence of regressionfccd9d4s
+Benchmarks could be run in `--compare` mode to verify absence of regression
-in comparison to previous bem-xjst verison.
+in comparison to previous bem-xjst version.
 Make sure that the
 `benchmarks/package.json` has the right git hash of `bem-xjst` before running!

 ### Changes from v1.x version